AtticusSims/comfyui-docker-mac/README.md

 3. Build the Docker image:
-   - In Terminal, ensure you're in the ComfyUI directory, then run:
+   - In Terminal, ensure you're in the comfyui-docker-mac directory, then run:
      ```
      docker build -t comfyui .
      ```